abhiTronix/raspberry-pi-cross-compilers/README.md

 # Cross-Compiling Latest QT Framework for Pi

-Now, there's a steps-by-step instructions to follow to cross-compile Latest QT for any Raspberry Pi variant/model available, using the Raspberry Pi Toolchains available with this project only.
+Now, there's a steps-by-step guide available to cross-compile Latest QT for any Raspberry Pi variant/model available, using the Raspberry Pi Toolchains available with this project:

 [Step-by-Step Instruction for Cross-Compiling Latest QT Framework for Raspberry Pi](QT_build_instructions.md)